awsdocs/amazon-workdocs-administration-guide/doc_source/connect_directory_microsoft.md

    It takes several minutes for the directory to be connected and the Amazon WorkDocs site to be created\.
 When the directory has been successfully connected, the **Status** value of the site changes to `Active`\.

+All the users in the directory are added to your account as active Amazon WorkDocs users by default\.
+They can sign in and start using Amazon WorkDocs at any time\.
+For more information about user roles, see [User Roles Overview](users_ovw.md)\.

 ## Step 3: Complete Admin Control Panel Setup<a name="microsoft-dir-admin-panel"></a>

 After you receive the administrator registration email, connect to the Amazon WorkDocs site using the client of your choice and complete setup from your admin control panel\.